FELLOW OF NEUROCRITICAL CARE SOCIETY

-The Neurocritical Care Society offers a program that denotes “letters” to recognize exceptional service, academic excellence, and leadership in the field of Neurocritical care.
-This program is called Fellow of Neurocritical Care Society (FNCS).
+The Fellow of Neurocritical Care Society (FNCS) is a program offered by NCS that denotes “letters” to recognize exceptional service, academic excellence, and leadership in the field of Neurocritical Care.
 Individuals who meet the requirements of this Fellowship will add the letters, FNCS, to their respective titles.

 Requirements for Fellow of Neurocritical Care

+FNCS membership is predicated on a long history of dedicated program development, scholarship, leadership and professionalism within the field of neurocritical care.
+Applicants should be prepared to demonstrate achievements that are worthy of national or international recognition.
+If an applicant is not sure they are meeting the criteria, it is suggested that they discuss their qualifications with a current FNCS member.
 Applicants must have dedicated at least 50% of their clinical time in the previous 2 years to the practice within the field of neurocritical care.
-Significant contributions to the field of neurocritical care must meet all four areas.
+Significant contributions to the field of neurocritical care must be solidly achieved in all four areas.
 Specific examples within these areas can be found below:

 - The applicant must display active participation in the development of a neuro ICU or provide evidence that they have developed some structure of delivery of neurocritical care to the applicant’s individual's institution.
 For those individuals that work at a pre-existing program, they must show improvements in these programs through the development of or improvement of any aspect of neurocritical care including clinical, educational, research, or administrative programs.